A-Kon: Programming

 While the focus of the convention was originally centered on anime fandom and screenings of films and television series, many other activities take place encompassing various segments of geek and Japanese pop culture.
 These events include panels with American authors and artists, a console gaming room, tabletop gaming room, cosplay, scavenger hunts, martial arts demonstrations, an art show, and concerts by Japanese and SteamPunk bands.
 The convention also maintains a vigorous social network presence on Facebook and Twitter, having about 15,000 and 7,000 followers respectively, through which they post information and run contests throughout the year.

 History

 The name seems to be a play on the early anime series Project A-ko.
 A-Kon was purchased by Frank Powell in January 2019, during a period when the convention was having money issues.
+The convention moved from Fort Worth to Fair Park in Dallas during this ownership change and changed dates to later in June.
 A-Kon 2020 was cancelled due to the COVID-19 pandemic.
 A-Kon 2021 was also cancelled due to the COVID-19 pandemic.
 A-Kon 2024 was postponed due to various issues including financial problems.
 The convention, in a May 2025 update announced that 2024 refunds were starting to be issued, and they hope to hold an event in 2026 or 2027.